Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Breastfeeding Can Help Lose Weight

 I’m a serious breastfeeding advocate.
-I’ve breastfed all four of my kids, and I’m still breastfeeding my two-year-old toddler.
+I’ve breastfed all four of my kids and still breastfeeding my two-year-old toddler.
 The World Health Organization and AAP recommend breastfeeding until at least two years old or longer!

 Breastfeeding can help with weight loss because you burn calories while nursing your baby!
-You can burn up to 500 calories per day while breastfeeding, and some evidence shows that breastfeeding mothers lose more weight than formula-feeding mothers.
+You can burn up to 500 calories daily while breastfeeding, and some evidence shows that breastfeeding mothers lose more weight than formula-feeding mothers.

 Note these numbers…

-If you’re a breastfeeding mother, you do need to make sure you take in around 1,800-2,000 calories or more per day.
-Dropping too much weight too fast will result in the loss of your milk supply.
+If you’re a breastfeeding mother, you need to take in around 1,800-2,000 calories or more per day.
+Dropping too much weight too fast will result in losing your milk supply.
 Chances are you spent too much time getting your milk supply where you want it to be to lose it because of weight loss.

 Instead, you need to plan for a slow yet steady weight loss.
 That will yield the best results without tanking your supply.